Dudejoe870/game-emu/README.md

 In Windows it's recommended to use Visual Studio 2022 with the CMake support installed.

-Just open the cloned repository as an external project, set your build configuration and go.
+Just open the cloned repository as an external project, set your build configuration and build.

+From there to run it you can go to
+Build > Install game-emu, that will put the executable in out/install/bin with the required DLLs, you can run the EXE from there.

 ## Linux